minvws/nl-mgo-app-web/README.md

-│    ├── fhir-client        # A basic HTTP client for making requests to a FHIR server │    ├── fhir-data          # Helpers for parsing FHIR data structures and generating "health ui schema"'s │    ├── fhir-types         # Collection of TypeScript types for dealing with different Fhir (version) elements │    ├── mgo-ui             # UI library for the MGO app │    ├── mgo-intl           # Contains all the text content and translations for the MGO app and the "health ui schema"'s │    └── tailwind           # MGO Tailwind theme
+│    ├── fhir-client        # A basic HTTP client for making requests to a FHIR server │    ├── fhir-data          # Helpers for parsing FHIR data structures and generating "health ui schema"'s │    ├── fhir-types         # Collection of TypeScript types for dealing with different Fhir (version) elements │    ├── intl               # Contains all the text content and translations for the MGO app and the "health ui schema"'s │    └── tailwind           # MGO Tailwind theme
-├── docs
+│    ├── ui                 # UI library for the MGO app │    ├── utils              # Collection of commonly used utility functions ├── docs
 │    └── ...                # Documentation files
 ├── LICENSE